|Nutrition Facts (per serving)|

 This rich, eggy, slightly sweet yeast bread exists in almost every Eastern European culture.
 Typically, it's braided and can be made with or without raisins.
 Bohemians and Czechs call it houska.
-Poles call it chalka and Ashkenazi Jews refer to it as challah.
+Poles call it chałka and Ashkenazi Jews refer to it as challah.
 The bread is reminiscent of French brioche and is terrific plain, with butter, or toasted.
 Leftovers are great in bread pudding, makówki (Polish poppyseed bread pudding), and French toast.

 1 cup milk, warm, but no hotter than 110 F